Index: Main | Supporting | Recurring | Minor

 - Giftedly Bad: He thinks he's good at poetry, but is actually terrible.
 His poem about death at Moe's funeral is met with Riley booing him, Huey calling him corny, and the rest of the audience looking unamused.

-- Jerkass: He acts condescending towards the Freeman brothers because of them moving to a predominantly White neighborhood and mockingly calls them "the Hilton sisters".
+- Jerkass: He acts condescending towards the Freeman brothers because of them moving to a predominantly White neighborhood and mockingly calls them "the Hilton brothers".
 He's especially condescending towards Huey for not fitting his own superficial standards of being a revolutionary.

 - Malcolm Xerox: Like Huey, Dewey is a self-described revolutionary, except he's more shallow in his approach.
-He believes being "down wit' the struggle" involves reading poetry, wearing capris, headwraps and sandals, and even goes as far as to become a Muslim a reference to Black nationalist Muslim groups like the Nation of Islam and yet he doesn't even know the basic Islamic greeting.
-Even worse, he mispronounces it as "salami, eggs and bacon", two of which are typically pork products, which are strictly prohibited by Islam.
+He believes being "down wit' the struggle" involves reading poetry, wearing capris, headwraps and sandals, and even goes as far as to become a Muslim a reference to Black nationalist Muslim groups like the Nation of Islam and yet he doesn't even know the basic Islamic greeting. note Even worse, he mispronounces it as "salami, eggs and bacon", two of which are typically pork products, which are strictly prohibited by Islam.